 Through this partnership, Students can borrow library materials from other member libraries.
 Students are encouraged to attend library information sessions at the beginning of each term to become familiar with the library and all its services.
 Individual sessions may be booked with the university librarian.
-The library resources also include an access to the online citation manager RefWorks that can help in organizing references in a literature review.
+To organize the references in the manuscript, student can use citation managers such as EndNote, RefWorks or Zotero.